jeff-younger/erlex/README.md

 1. Write a sequential parser, `erlparse()`.
 The tough part is coming up with an Erlang representation of  LL grammars that can support step three below.
 2. Write a parallel `erlex()`, called `perlex()`, that can maintain the proper sequence of token tuples.
-3. Write a parellel parser, called `perlparse()`.
+3. Write a parallel parser, called `perlparse()`.
 Make it general enough to either generate p-code or dynamically execute the code.
 Support streaming lexical tokens from either `erlex()` or `perlex()` to the parser.
 4. Define the sequential versons as a behavior, `gen_erlparse,` with callbacks.
 5. Define the parallel version as a behavior, `gen_perlparse`, with callbacks.